-Important information: As mentioned before, Table 7 must not be interpreted as a final ranking.
-The ranking resulted from a pairwise comparison of the assessment of individual evaluands, where many products can be regarded "neck and neck", which would make the ranking look a bit different.
-In our opinion, however, there is clear evidence for three groups:
+To bring these considerations in line, a new ranking has to be designed, resulting from a pairwise comparison of the assessment of individual evaluands.
+In this new ranking, many products could be regarded "neck and neck", which would make the list look a bit different.
+However, there is clear evidence for three groups:

-- 1) a top trio with PebblePad, Drupal ED and Elgg - 2) an upper center span with Mahara, Movable Type and Sakai - 3) a second half with Fronter, Taskstream, Factline, Exabis, Wordpress and Epsilen, whereupon Epsilen falls a bit off
+- 1. a top trio with PebblePad, Drupal ED and Elgg - 2. an upper center span with Mahara, Movable Type and Sakai - 3. a second half with Fronter, Taskstream, Factline, Exabis, Wordpress and Epsilen, whereupon Epsilen falls a bit off